Behavioral Disorders

 How Chiropractic Influences the Nervous System and Behavior

-ADHD - Improved Attention and Behavior through Chiropractic: A case report in the Journal of Chiropractic Medicine followed a 5-year-old boy with ADHD who received chiropractic care for one year.
-The parents reported marked improvements in their son’s ADHD symptoms, including fewer episodes of “acting out,” better ability to follow instructions, and improved home and school performance pmc.ncbi.nlm.nih.gov.
-By the end of the year, the child’s teachers noted significant progress in attention span and behavioral self-control.
-The authors concluded that the patient improved over 1 year in which he received chiropractic care…suggesting there may be a role for chiropractors in the management of patients with ADHD pmc.ncbi.nlm.nih.gov.
-These results align with other reports: a review identified multiple case reports and a case series describing ADHD symptom improvements with chiropractic adjustments frontiersin.org.
-In one pilot randomized trial, just a single chiropractic session led to a significant improvement in reading time (measured via eye-tracking) in children with ADHD frontiersin.org.
-Improved reading time reflects better focus and eye-muscle coordination, hinting at enhanced frontal lobe function.
-Together, these findings show how chiropractic care can help children with ADHD achieve calmer behavior and sharper attention.
+A case report published in the Journal of Chiropractic Medicine described a five year old boy diagnosed with ADHD who received chiropractic care over a one year period.
+According to parent and teacher reports, the child demonstrated substantial improvements in core ADHD related behaviors, including reduced impulsive acting out, improved ability to follow instructions, and enhanced performance at home and in school pmc.ncbi.nlm.nih.gov.
+By the end of the observation period, educators noted marked gains in sustained attention and behavioral self regulation.
+The authors concluded that the patient improved over one year during which he received chiropractic care, suggesting a potential role for chiropractors in the management of patients with ADHD pmc.ncbi.nlm.nih.gov.
+These findings are consistent with broader literature, as a narrative review identified multiple case reports and a case series documenting reductions in ADHD symptom severity following chiropractic adjustments frontiersin.org.
+In addition, a pilot randomized trial reported that a single chiropractic session produced a statistically significant improvement in reading time measured using eye tracking technology in children with ADHD frontiersin.org.
+Improved reading time reflects enhanced attentional control, visuomotor integration, and executive processing, functions closely associated with frontal cortical activity.
+Collectively, these observations support the concept that chiropractic care may positively influence neurological processes underlying attention, behavioral regulation, and cognitive performance in children with ADHD.

 Sensory Processing Disorder and Chiropractic – Calming and Developmental Progress: Sensory Processing Disorder can severely impair a child’s quality of life, but chiropractic care may offer relief.
 One notable case involved a 3½-year-old boy with SPD who had developmental delays: he was non-verbal, had extreme sensitivity to touch (even a hug felt like “needles” to him, according to his mother), relied on a pacifier constantly to self-soothe, and could not sleep through the night vertebralsubluxationresearch.com.
 His chiropractic evaluation revealed significant spinal misalignments and autonomic imbalance.
 Over the course of 36 chiropractic visits in 3 months (using gentle diversified technique adjustments), the child experienced dramatic improvements.
 Objective scans showed better paraspinal muscle activity and thermal balance post-treatment, indicating reduced stress on his nervous system vertebralsubluxationresearch.com.
 Clinically, the boy became more independent and started speaking more (improved speech quality and quantity), began sleeping 11–12 hours through the night (unheard of before), and even voluntarily gave up his pacifier which is a sign of reduced anxiety and improved self regulation vertebralsubluxationresearch.com.
 His parents reported that he was calmer and could tolerate an array of sensory experiences that previously would trigger meltdowns.
 A published report of this case concluded that chiropractic care was associated with the resolution of the child’s SPD-related challenges (sensory sensitivities, sleep trouble, and speech delay) and called for further research into the neurophysiological mechanisms, particularly involving the autonomic nervous system vertebralsubluxationresearch.com.
 This case aligns with countless parental anecdotes and other reports.
 In fact, the Journal of Pediatric, Maternal & Family Health has noted that chiropractic care consistently improves SPD symptoms, with hundreds of case studies supporting its efficacyntruenorthchiromn.com.
 Many parents observe that after chiropractic adjustments, their once sensory-averse children become more comfortable in their own bodies.
 They might start enjoying hugs, playing in the mud, wearing clothes without distress, and adapting better to changes in environment truenorthchiromn.com.
 Such transformations suggest that chiropractic is recalibrating how the brain perceives and responds to sensory input, allowing the child to engage with the world without constant overwhelm.